 Some trees are worth saving.
-If you have a mature oak, pecan, or shade tree on your Fort Bend County property that's showing signs of structural weakness, removal isn't always the first answer.
-Tree cabling and bracing is a proven method for stabilizing at-risk trees — extending their life and protecting your home and family in the process.
+Tree cabling and bracing is a proven method for stabilizing at-risk trees — extending their life and protecting your home and family.

 Tree cabling and bracing are supplemental support systems installed in trees to reduce the risk of branch or trunk failure.